Kyle Dake: 2021

-To start off the Olympic year, Dake defeated David McFadden at the SCRTC I in January 8.
+To start off the Olympic year, Dake defeated David McFadden at the SCRTC I on January 8.
 A week later, he won gold at the Grand Prix de France Henri Deglane.
 He then defeated Vincenzo Joseph and Jason Nolf.
 In April, Dake competed at the rescheduled US Olympic Team Trials in April 2–3, without a seed as he would go on to get a berth to the semifinals as a World Champion at a non–Olympic weight.
 In the challenge bracket, Dake defeated Evan Wick and Jason Nolf to head to the best of three final.
 Facing former rival and five–time Olympic and World Champion Jordan Burroughs, Dake was able to defeat Burroughs, thus putting an end to his nine year–long reign.
 After one of the biggest wins of his career, Dake earned the right to represent the United States at the 2020 Summer Olympics.
 As a result, Dake also competed at the Pan American Continental Championships on May 30.
 He claimed the crown after racking up 40 points against four opponents and going unscored, helping the USA reach all the 10 freestyle medals.

 On August 5, Dake competed at the first date of the men's freestyle 74 kg event of the 2020 Summer Olympics as one of the favorites to claim the gold medal, even though his signature weight was 79 kg.
 After a 4–0 victory over Mostafa Hosseinkhani from Iran, Dake was defeated by Magomedkhabib Kadimagomedov from Belarus, losing by technical fall for the first time since 2015 and not being able to score a point on an opponent since 2013, as well as snapping a former 49-match win streak.
 After the stunning loss, Dake battled and rallied for the bronze medal defeating Geandry Garzón from Cuba and Frank Chamizo.

 As an Olympic medalist, Dake earned the right to automatically represent the United States at the 2021 World Championships without having to compete domestically to make the US World Team, and did so from October 2 to 3.
 After a quick first day to make the finals, Dake got his redemption after defeating Tajmuraz Salkazanov to claim his third straight World Championship, and his first at 74 kilograms.

 2022

 In his first competition of the year, Dake defended his Pan American Championship on May 8, beating Franklin Gómez.

-On September 17, at the World Championships in Belgrade, Dake won his second straight world championship at 74kg, and fourth overall.
-In the finals, Dake defeated Tajmuraz Salkazanov of Slovakia 3-2.
+On September 17, at the World Championships in Belgrade, Dake won his second straight world championship at 74 kg, and fourth overall.
+In the finals, Dake defeated Tajmuraz Salkazanov of Slovakia 3–2.